Make a coin vanish before your audience's eyes.

-- Set a penny on a flat surface like a table or counter.
+Set a coin on a flat surface like a table or counter.

-- Place the base of a clear drinking glass over the penny.
+Place the base of a clear drinking glass over the coin.

-- Cover the mouth of the glass with a small saucer.
-Looking in through the side of the glass, you can still see the penny.
+Cover the mouth of the glass with a small saucer.
+Looking in through the side of the glass, you can still see the coin.

-- Once you’ve filled the glass, replace the saucer.
-Can you still see the penny through the side of the glass?
+Once you’ve filled the glass, replace the saucer.
+Can you still see the coin through the side of the glass?
 It’s disappeared!

-- Take the saucer off of the mouth of the glass.
+Take the saucer off of the mouth of the glass.
 Peer straight to the bottom of the glass through the water.
-There’s that tricky penny!
+There’s that tricky coin!

 The trick behind the Disappearing Money experiment is the refraction of light.
 Images that we see are all light rays that reach our eyes.
 When these light rays travel through air, they experience little or no refraction.
 That’s why you can still see the penny through the side of the empty glass.

 So when the light rays are traveling from the money through the water, they are refracted and cannot make it to your eyes.
 In fact, the glass also refracts the light even more!
 The image ends up being projected near the top of the glass after the light refraction it has undergone.
-You would be able to see it… if the saucer were not strategically placed atop the glass.
+You would be able to see it if the saucer were not strategically placed on top of the glass.